- Footnotes in History -

 Dateline February 9, 1923 - Stung by Cupid's Arrow

-published in February 9, 1923 Kentucky Kernal
+published in February 9, 1923 Kentucky Kernel

 Freddy Fest is Victim of Cupid's Dart; Marries in Cincinnati